- Go Hiking

 The Gertrude’s Nose Trail ends here, but you should briefly continue ahead on the Millbrook Ridge Trail.
 You now enter lands of the Mohonk Preserve, but it is not necessary to obtain a day-use permit from the Preserve to continue the hike.
 Just ahead, watch carefully for a sign pointing to “Lake Minnewaska.”
 Turn left here and head downhill on the Millbrook Mountain Trail, also blazed red.

 Follow the Millbrook Mountain Trail as it descends steadily into the valley of the Coxing Kill.
-In about a quarter of a mile, the blue-blazed Coxing Kill Trail leaves to the left, but you should continue ahead on the red-blazed Millbrook Mountain Trail.
+In about a quarter of a mile, the blue-blazed Coxing Kill Trail leaves to the right, but you should continue ahead on the red-blazed Millbrook Mountain Trail.
 Beyond this point, the trail is often very wet, and you should exercise caution to avoid slipping on the wet rocks.

 At the base of the descent, you’ll cross the scenic Coxing Kill.
 The trail now begins a steady climb up to Lake Minnewaska.
 This section of the trail is generally drier than the section south of the Coxing Kill, but you should still be alert for slippery spots.
 As you near Lake Minnewaska, you’ll pass a broad viewpoint to the north, with the Sky Top Tower dominating the horizon.

 After crossing the lake’s outlet stream, you’ll reach the end of the Millbrook Mountain Trail.
 Turn right onto the Lake Minnewaska Carriage Road and follow it in a counterclockwise direction along the northeast shore of the lake.
 Soon, a side trail leaves to the left, but you should continue ahead on the main carriage road.
 At the next fork in the road, take the left fork, which leads up to the former site of the Cliff House, now a picnic area, that overlooks the lake.